xianchaoxiu/xianchaoxiu.github.io/group/index.md

 share: false
 ---

-I am recruiting self-motivated students with certain mathematical abilities and a strong interest in artificial intelligence.
+I am recruiting self-motivated students with strong interests in optimization and artificial intelligence.
 Here are the reading materials
 * <a href="../group/xiu.pdf" class="textlink" target="_blank"> Let's Begin to Study
 * <a href="../group/choi.pdf" class="textlink" target="_blank"> How to Publish a Paper
 * <a href="../group/brittman.pdf" class="textlink" target="_blank"> The Most Common Habits